SoumyaAbraham/Amazon_Vine_Analysis/README.md

  That being said, only 18% (9 reviews) of the paid reviews are 5 star reviews.
  On the other hand, 5% (78061 reviews) of the unpaid reviews are 5 star reviews.

- From this, we can see infer:
+ From this, we can see:

   * There are a very few number of useful Vine member reviews in this database.
 Of them, a very small number of the reviews are 5 stars.
   * There is a larger number of helpful, 5 star reviews from unpair reviewers.
  Therefore, in this dataset, the Vine member Reviews do not cause a bias in overall rating of Video DVDs.

+ ### Additional Analysis

- In addition to this, let us check how many Paid and Unpaid reviewers there are.
+ Let us check how many Paid and Unpaid reviewers there are.
 Earlier, we only considered the helpful paid and unpaid reviews.
-A look at this can give us an idea of how maany paid customers have been reached out to.
+A look at this can give us an idea of how many paid customers have been reached out to.
  Let us take a look at these numbers:

  ![additional_data](https://github.com/SoumyaAbraham/Amazon_Vine_Analysis/blob/main/Images/addition.PNG)